 Web hosts can vary significantly in terms of price, so be sure to do your research.
 If you’re on an extremely tight budget, I recommend going with the cheapest plan of the most reliable host, rather than going with a free host.

-For instance, Bluehost is offering my readers a special introductory price of just $2.95 for the first year.
+For instance, Bluehost is offering my readers a special introductory price of just $2.95 a month.
 This is a low-risk way to try them out for yourself!

 8. Do they back up your site for you?